hkennyv/dotfiles/README.md

 ```

 - check the dotfiles were cloned and checked out correctly. run the following
-  command and your output should confirm you are on the `master` branch
+  command and your output should confirm you are on the `main` branch
   with no new commits

 ```